Connecting Shakespearians and Shakespeare societies across the globe

 World Shakespeare Congress 2021: Singapore

 Membership of the International Shakespeare Association is open to any person who wishes to support its objectives and accepts its articles.
+To attend the World Shakespeare Congress in 2021, you must be a member of the ISA in good standing.

 For more information about the ISA's activities and membership please contact us: